fsprojects/FAKE/help/markdown/core-vault.md

 * Complete fool-proof implementation
 * Hiding variables from build script writers
 * Hiding variables from the build output (see below)
+* Manage secrets in your repository instead of your build server (ie. committing the json)
+  > Please look at related tools like [git-secret](https://github.com/sobolevn/git-secret) instead

 ## API Usage